Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Secure

 Understanding depreciation is the key to understanding why ACV policies can leave homeowners in a financial bind.
-Here's how insurers calculate it:
+Here is how insurers calculate it in 2026:

 The ACV Calculation

-1. Estimate replacement cost — The adjuster calculates what it would cost to buy or build the same item brand new today.
+1. Estimate replacement cost, The adjuster calculates what it would cost to repair or replace the item brand new today.

-3. Subtract and pay — That depreciation amount (plus your deductible) is subtracted from the replacement cost.
-What remains is your ACV payout.
+4. Subtract and pay, Total depreciation (plus your deductible) is subtracted from the replacement cost.

 Formula: ACV = Replacement Cost − Depreciation − Deductible